September 29, 2021

 Originally, Android mobile apps had to be developed in Java, but it has changed since 2019 when Google announced that Kotlin, a modern programming language designed by JetBrains to interoperate fully with Java, is now a preferred language for Android app development.

 Apple’s mobile devices are equipped with an operating system exclusive to Apple products – the iOS.
-This system is much more closed-off than Android and has standardized UI, which generally leads to fewer customization options.
+This system is much more closed-off than Android and has a standardized UI, which generally leads to fewer customization options.
 On the flip side, following Apple’s design principles guarantees you’ll end up with aesthetically pleasing visuals.
 All modern iOS apps are developed with Swift programming language.

 Swift was first published in 2014 and quickly replaced, for mobile purposes at least, Apple's earlier programming language of choice, Objective-C. Swift includes all modern solutions developers care about while having the ability to interoperate with Objective-C code created at Apple since its inception in the early 1980s.